200 South Hamilton Road

 In recognition of April as Distracted Driving Awareness Month, Mayor Jadwin

-highlighted the importance of avoiding handheld phone use while driving,
+the importance of avoiding handheld phone use while driving, noting a recent

 Finally, Mayor Jadwin announced the hiring of Mr. Jeff Gottke as the City of